ovh/docs/pages/platform/databases/redis_08_vrack/guide.en-au.md

 ![Create user and roles](images/redis_08_vrack_16.png){.thumbnail}

-Once the user is created, the password is displayed in plain text, save it somewhere, there is no way to get it back again later.
+Once the user is created, the password is displayed in plain text.
+Save it in a password manager as it won't be displayed again.

 ![Get user password](images/redis_08_vrack_17.png){.thumbnail}

-The last step is to authorize access from IPs you want.
+The last step is to authorize access from your required IPs.

-From the **Authorised IPs** tab, click on the [+ Add an IP address or IP block (CIDR)] button.
+From the `Authorised IPs`{.action} tab, click on the `+ Add an IP address or IP block (CIDR)`{.action} button.

 ![Authorize IPs](images/redis_08_vrack_18.png){.thumbnail}

-The simpliest way is to authorize the whole private network, as defined on previous steps.
+The simplest way is to authorize the whole private network, as defined on previous steps.

 ![Add virtual network subnet](images/redis_08_vrack_19.png){.thumbnail}